wiiha/tdde16-project-report/README.md

-# Identifying app reviews discussing app key benefits
+# Identifying actionable app reviews

 This repo contains the code for the **text mining project** that was part of the course TDDE16 (Text mining) at Linköping University.